perladvent/perldotcom/content/article/_pub_2003_10_31_openguides.md

 needs to be unique, so if I expect there to be more than one Drapers Arms in my city, I really should add some other kind of identifying information.
-[The Open Guide to London](http://london.openguides.org/) has a convention of including the postcode â thus "Drapers Arms, N1 1ER".
+[The Open Guide to London](http://london.openguides.org/) has a convention of including the postcode — thus "Drapers Arms, N1 1ER".

 OK, so I've done that, and now I'm presented with an editing form with